 Look for free trials or tools that have different tiers for pricing and plans.
 This allows you to find something you can afford now and in the future.
 If you have lots of instructors, for example, you might look for a tool that has an unlimited amount of users on the teaching side.
 On the flip side, if you only have one or a few trainers, you might be able to get away with a lower-tiered plan.

-Eduflow has a free plan for up to three courses, maxing out at 50 students each.
-Paid options give you more space for instructors, students, courses, and more.
+Eduflow has a free plan that allows you to create an unlimited number of online courses.
+Paid options give you more space for instructors, learners, and more.

 Top Reasons for an LMS Switch